thapliyalatul19/ProFlow-Agent/README.md

 - Session manager for state persistence
 - Error handler with recovery strategies
 - Async orchestrator for parallel processing
+- Weather service with API integration
+- Message bus for agent-to-agent communication
+- Web dashboard for monitoring and control

 **Dependencies:**
 - Google ADK for agent structure
 - Gemini API for LLM capabilities (optional, for agent features)
+- Flask for web dashboard
+- requests for external API calls
 - pytest for testing
 - Standard Python libraries (asyncio, json, csv, pathlib)